HarveyBates/kandle/README.md

 ## Usage
 >**Warning**
->This project currently overwrites your cached symbol and footprint tables (only project specific), it is not recommended that you use it in an existing project as it requires a specific directory structure and may mess up your symbol and footprint links.
+>This project currently overwrites your cached 3rd-party symbol and footprint tables (only project specific).
+If you have an existing project that has third party components you will need to migrate to Kandle's directory structure before running `kandle.sh -R`.

 ### Step 1
 In your terminal navigae to your KiCAD project.
 You want to be in the same directory as your `.kicad_pro` file.
 If not you will get an error message saying "*No KiCad project exists in current directory.*".